The (non-uniform) Hrushovski-Lang-Weil estimates: Introduction

 The connection between Theorem \ref{non_uniform_estimate} and Deligne's conjecture was already observed by Hrushovski (\cite{Hrushovski},~Section 1.1).~However as noted there,~the non-properness of $c_1$ (crucial to make sense of Deligne's conjecture) rules out a `direct' argument.~This connection was reestablished in the recent proof of Corollary \ref{dense_correspondence} by Varshavsky (\cite{Varshavsky_Hrushovski}).

-Indeed,~as a first step in the proof of Corollary \ref{dense_correspondence} in \cite{Varshavsky_Hrushovski} it is shown that (at the cost of shrinking $X$) one can assume the natural compactification of $c$ is \textit{locally invariant} along the boundary.~That the boundary can be made only locally invariant and not globally,~is a manifestation of $c_1$ not being proper.~Then using a construction of Pink (\cite{Pink}),~Varshavsky obtains a trace formula which in turn implies an asymptotic growth of the form (\ref{asymptotic_main_theorem}) for a modified correspondence,~which is sufficient to show the desired nonemptiness.~However this modification does not allow control over the precise number of fixed points of our original correspondence,~and hence does not lead to an estimate of the form (\ref{main_theorem_estimate}).
+Indeed,~as a first step in the proof of Corollary \ref{dense_correspondence} in \cite{Varshavsky_Hrushovski} it is shown that (at the cost of shrinking $X$) one can assume the natural compactification of $c$ is \textit{locally invariant} along the boundary.~That the boundary can be made only locally invariant and not globally,~is a manifestation of $c_1$ not being proper.~Then using a construction of Pink (\cite{Pink}),~Varshavsky obtains a trace formula which in turn implies an asymptotic growth of the form (\ref{asymptotic_main_theorem}) for a modified correspondence,~which is sufficient to show the desired nonemptiness.

-In this article we attempt to compute $\text{Fix}(c^{(n)})$ directly using the Lefschetz-Verdier trace formula.~As mentioned earlier the non-properness of $c_1$ immediately leads to technical difficulties,~most important of which is the possible nonvanishing of local terms along the boundary.~Hence an important step for us in the proof of Theorem \ref{non_uniform_estimate} is the following estimate (Theorem \ref{bound_local_term_invariant_subscheme_introduction}) for these local terms,~which could be of independent interest.~We now describe the various terms appearing in Theorem \ref{bound_local_term_invariant_subscheme_introduction}.
+In this article, we attempt to compute $\text{Fix}(c^{(n)})$ directly using the Lefschetz-Verdier trace formula.~In particular we do not use alterations or resolution of singularities \footnote{Though one is tempted to find a middle path combining the methods of this article with those in \cite{Varshavsky_Hrushovski},~it appears that a plausible proof of uniformity using this approach leads to many difficulties,~primarily among them being the lack of a suitable \textit{norm} on correspondences of $\ell$-adic sheaves.} unlike Hrushovski (in \cite{Hrushovski}) and Varshavsky (in \cite{Varshavsky_Hrushovski}).~As mentioned earlier the non-properness of $c_1$ immediately leads to technical difficulties,~most important of which is the possible nonvanishing of local terms along the boundary.~Hence an important step for us in the proof of Theorem \ref{non_uniform_estimate} is the following estimate (Theorem \ref{bound_local_term_invariant_subscheme_introduction}) for these local terms,~which could be of independent interest.~We now describe the various terms appearing in Theorem \ref{bound_local_term_invariant_subscheme_introduction}.